-with all CFSP decisions.
+policies, and by unanimity rather than qualified majority voting (QMV) as the default voting rule.16 This does not imply that all Member States necessarily agree with all CFSP decisions.
 Article 31(1) TEU allows Member States to abstain from Council decision-making.
 On the basis of the second subparagraph "any member of the Council may qualify its abstention by making a formal declaration".
-The consequence of an abstention is that the member in question shall not be obliged to apply the decision, but shall accept that the decision commits the Union.
-"In a spirit of mutual solidarity, [that] Member State shall refrain from any action likely to conflict with or impede Union action based on that decision, and the other Member States shall respect its position."
+The consequence of an abstention is that the member in question shall not be obliged to apply the decision, but shall accept that the decision commits the Union".
+In a spirit of mutual solidarity, [that] Member State shall refrain from any action likely to conflict with or impede Union action based on that decision, and the other Member States shall respect its position".
 The latter requirement is a logical implication of the general duty of loyal cooperation in CFSP: it "shall refrain from any action which is contrary to the interests of the Union or likely to impair its effectiveness as a cohesive force in international relations" (Article 24(3) TEU).

-While an abstention obviously do not change the concept of membership, it is interesting to see that it does create different membership duties.
-For instance, it allows the abstaining Member States not to participate in the operational management of a CSDP mission (which is conducted within the Committee of Contributors), while at the same time it remains involved in the political and strategic decision-making in the Political and Security Committee.14 The overall idea of constructive abstention is that the decision remains a Union decision, based on a Union competence,15 but that variations occur in the way in which Member States engage in the implementation of that decision.
-In the words of Blockmans: "the mechanism of constructive abstention aims at reconciling the position held by the majority of member states with the reservations and concerns of some."16 Obviously, there are limits to the number of abstentions and as in the end the idea of a 'common' policy needs to be preserved.
+While an abstention obviously does not change the concept of membership, it is interesting to see that it does create different membership duties.
+For instance, it allows the abstaining Member States not to participate in the operational management of a CSDP mission (which is conducted within the Committee of Contributors), while at the same time it remains involved in the political and strategic decision-making in the Political and Security Committee.17 The overall idea of constructive abstention is that the decision remains a Union decision, based on a Union competence,18 but that variations occur in the way in which Member States engage in the implementation of that decision.
+In the words of Blockmans: "the mechanism of constructive abstention aims at reconciling the position held by the majority of member states with the reservations and concerns of some."19 Obviously, there are limits to the number of abstentions and as in the end the idea of a 'common' policy needs to be preserved.
 Article 31(1) second subparagraph TEU provides that if constructive abstentions "represent at least one third of the member states comprising at least one third of the population of the Union, [then] the decision shall not be adopted."
-This may form a reason why constructive abstentions are a rare phenomenon.17
+This may form a reason why constructive abstentions are a rare phenomenon.20